How Cold Are Ice Hockey Arenas? What To Wear

 How Do Ice Hockey Arenas Regulate The Temperature?

-Here’s an interesting tip, it does matter if you are going to an ice hockey arena during the summer or winter, it will be cold.
-Therefore ensure that you take along a sweatshirt or jacket.
+Here’s an intriguing piece of advice: whether you visit an ice hockey arena in the summer or the winter, it will still be chilly.
+Hence, be sure you bring a jacket or sweater.

 Why Are Ice Hockey Players Not Cold?